While Payday Loans Are a Poor Option, Forbidding Them is Far, Far Worse

 Payday Lending is a Complicated Issue

 The issues surrounding payday loans are not as simple as many critics state.
-Eliminating payday loans would have the potential to hurt the very people that opponents of the industry are attempting to protect.
+Eliminating the advance payday loan would have the potential to hurt the very people that opponents of the industry are attempting to protect.
 No one can argue that a payday loan is an ideal solution for a financial crisis, but for many borrowers, it is the only solution.
 However, borrowers should use any type of credit wisely, and this includes payday loans.
 Borrowers who educate themselves on the particular type of credit they are considering are less likely to make a poor decision.
 Those who are interested in learning more about payday loans can find additional information at PersonalMoneyStore.com.